-Nationality and citizenship
+Nationality and citizenship in Spain

 Nationality is related more to the international law.
 Based on Article 15 of the Universal Declaration of Human Rights, everyone has the right to have a nationality.
 The Spanish nationality is regulated through the Civil Code which was published in 1889.

-Citizenship on the other hand, is a bond between a person and a state to which the person guarantees allegiance to the state and accept its protection.
-Civil, political, and social rights are recognized to citizens.
-For example, the right to contribute to the political circle of a country, belongs only to citizens.
-They can vote or stand for election.
+On the other hand, citizenship is a bond between a person and a state.
+The person guarantees allegiance to the state and accepts its protection.
+Consequently, citizens are assigned civil, political, and social rights.
+For example, the right to contribute to the political circle of a country belongs only to citizens.
 The prerequisite for full citizenship is nationality.

 Types of Spanish nationality